SACHSTech/careers-in-computer-science-KyleMendes21/README.md

 > *Location:* Toronto, ON

 #### Description
-This is a great opportunity to join a growing software development company.
-You will have the best of both worlds: join a software company that has a real product, real customers, growing revenue and a rock-solid financial picture, and have the opportunity to work for a cool technology company with tons of growth potential.
-Our office is that perfect mix of urban cool and industrial chic.
-As a Full Stack .Net Developer, you will help support development efforts to build features in a product that will make organizations Safer, Healthier, and Stronger.

-#### Responsibilities
 - Write excellent code in C# for our server, and either React or Razor for front-end code as needed
 - Support excellent planning and architecture discussions to ensure solutions match the needs of the problem being solved
 - Work within a squad and support the squad’s successful execution to its mission, including supporting Standup Meetings, Retrospectives, and Planning